Dungyy/createReact-script/README.md

 # createReact-script
-This is a simple pyton script that creats a react app and deletes unwanted files.
+This is a simple python script that creates a react app and deletes unwanted files.
 Customize the script to your liking. :D

 ### Installing